bacterial vaginosis symptoms

 While there are plenty of “homeopathic” options sold that claim to treat bacterial vaginosis, I don't recommend them for women with this condition.

-Keep in mind that homeopathy often gets lumped together with other complementary and alternative treatments, but this term specifically refers to highly diluted ingredients that are usually mostly water.
+Keep in mind that homeopathy often gets lumped together with other complementary and alternative treatments, but this term specifically refers to highly diluted ingredients13 that are usually mostly water.
 It's a separate category from most herbal products or supplements, for example.

 Can I Treat Bacterial Vaginosis at Home?